South Carolina Accident Lawsuit Process

 • Loss of enjoyment of life

-The Accident Lawsuit and Settlement Process
+The Accident Lawsuit Process

-Car accident claims typically start with a free consultation.
 After your attorney explains your rights and options, you may decide to hire their law firm.
 At this point, they will get to work investigating the facts of your case and researching relevant case law.

-Typically, the parties will go back and forth until a fair settlement can be negotiated.
-However, it is often necessary to file a car accident lawsuit in order to preserve your legal rights.
+However, it is often necessary to file a car accident lawsuit to preserve your legal rights.
 Filing a lawsuit does not mean that your case will go to trial.
+Instead, it offers an opportunity to learn more about the case and continue negotiations.

 Negotiations often continue right up to the eve of trial.
 If your case does go to trial, then each party will have an opportunity to present arguments, introduce evidence, and question witnesses.
 The judge or jury will then render a verdict.
 If either side is unhappy with the outcome, they may be able to file an appeal.